paldepind/sync-promise/README.md

 * Synchronized resolution and rejection, of course.
 * No `race` function.
 How that function ended up in the specification is beyond me.
-Especially considering all the other way more useful promise function.
+Especially considering the amount of way more useful promise utility function.
-* `.then` does not take a rejected handler.
+* `.then` does not take a rejection handler.
 Only a fulfilled handler.
 Use `.catch` instead.
 This is a departure from Promises/A+.
-But we're not compatible anyway so we get away without supporting [this anti-pattern](https://github.com/petkaantonov/bluebird/wiki/Promise-anti-patterns#the-thensuccess-fail-anti-pattern).
+But we're not compatible anyway so we get away with not supporting [this anti-pattern](https://github.com/petkaantonov/bluebird/wiki/Promise-anti-patterns#the-thensuccess-fail-anti-pattern).

 API
 ===